1. Indices of Multiple Deprivation Explorer

 2. MHCLG Mapping Tool

-The Ministry for Housing, Communities and Local Government designed this tool as a helpful starting point for charities and community groups who want a quick visual sense of where deprivation is highest, how different parts of their borough sit within national patterns, and which issues might need closer attention.
+The Ministry for Housing, Communities and Local Government designed this mapping tool as a helpful starting point for charities and community groups who want a quick visual sense of where deprivation is highest, how different parts of their borough sit within national patterns, and which issues might need closer attention.

 Image shows postcode locations for 3 voluntary sector organisations in Redbridge, Bromley and Islington, in the MHCLG’s mapping tool.